 Working non-paid and expected commitment

 We have a long history of working non-paid.
 Although we have a mini-team of volunteers who feed our animals at The Oasis, our main team works as non-paid professionals.
 We do whatever is needed, whenever it is needed.
 We are highly effective and efficient, working to high standards.

 Obviously, we have other jobs to financially support ourselves.
 Flexible paid work is nowadays easy to get or arrange.
 And when you're busy doing what you find meaningful, you spend less time and money distracting yourself from the drudgery of the rat race.

 We appreciate that life in modern society is demanding and time-consuming.
 Therefore, we will try to be as flexible as possible to help you make a transition to working with us.
 We have two regular workdays a week at The Oasis: Wednesdays and Sundays.
-The minimum initial commitment we require is two days a month.
-Obviously, the more workdays you can fit in, the quicker you’ll progress.
+The minimum initial commitment we require is one day a week.

 Disappointed over many years with how charities usually operate, we have pioneered a "third way".
 We have combined the best of the old-fashioned volunteer spirit with the more modern professional idea.
 Working as non-paid professionals really works.
 And it saves a lot of money to buy land for nature, fencing materials, etc, that would otherwise have been wasted on paying ourselves!

 How we work obviously isn't for everyone.
 If you believe all the marketing hype that "You're worth it" or "You deserve it", then no doubt you won't have seen the limitations of the "me, me, me" mentality.
 We are interested in individuals who really want to give.
 We are proud to be different.